Charleston votes to remove statue of slavery advocate

 Charleston votes to remove statue of slavery advocateNew

 CHARLESTON, S.C.
-(AP) — Officials in the historic South Carolina city of Charleston have unanimously voted to remove a statue of former vice president and slavery advocate John C. Calhoun from a downtown square, the latest in a wave of such actions triggered by the death of George Floyd.
-Council members approved the measure 13-0 during a meeting Tuesday.
-The resolution authorizes the removal of the statue that sits atop a 100-foot (30-meter) monument in downtown Marion Square.
-Officials say eventually it will find a permanent new home at “an appropriate site where it will be protected and preserved.”
+(AP) — Crews in the historic city of Charleston have begun to remove a statue of former vice president and slavery advocate John C. Calhoun from a downtown square, the latest in a wave of such actions triggered by the death of George Floyd.
+Just before 1 a.m.
+Wednesday, workers using cranes began to bring the statue down from its 100-foot (30-meter) monument in downtown Marion Square.
+In the wake of protests and unrest, city council members voted Tuesday to remove the statue and place it permanently at “an appropriate site where it will be protected and preserved.”
+The City Council voted 13-0 Tuesday evening on a resolution to remove the statue.